shubham9654/applaa/README.md

 Open [http://localhost:3000](http://localhost:3000) to see your application running.

-## About applaa
+## About Applaa

-This scaffold is adapted for the applaa project — a kid-first platform focused on safety, creativity, and learning.
+This scaffold is adapted for the Applaa project — a kid-first platform focused on safety, creativity, and learning.
 Use this codebase to build features that help children learn AI concepts, create games, and safely interact in a parent-approved environment.

 ## 📁 Project Structure